Coptic Orthodox Church: Demographics

 Available Egyptian census figures and other third-party survey reports have not reported more than 4 million Coptic Orthodox Christians in Egypt.
 However media and other agencies, sometimes taking into account the claims of the church itself, generally approximate the Coptic Orthodox population at 10% of the Egyptian population or 10 million people.
 Egyptian Copts are the biggest Christian community in the Arab world.
 Estimates of their numbers vary, but generally range between 4.7 and 7.1 million.
 The majority of them live in Egypt under the jurisdiction of the Coptic Orthodox Church.
 Since 2006, Egyptian censuses have not reported on religion and church leaders have alleged that Christians were under-counted in government surveys.
+The Coptic Church contests the accuracy of government censuses.
 In 2017, a government owned newspaper Al Ahram estimated the percentage of Copts at 10 to 15% and the membership claimed by the Coptic Orthodox Church is in the range of 20 to 25 million.
+In 2023, Pope Tawadros II claimed the Coptic Orthodox Church counts 15 million members in Egypt and 2 million in the diaspora.
+Bishops and Pope Shenouda III had repeatedly claimed that the population of Coptic Orthodox Christians is underreported by the Egyptian government.
+Church leaders have claimed that, as of 2009, Coptic Orthodox Christians comprised up to 20% of the population.
+Pew Research has estimated there were four million Egyptian 'Orthodox' Christians in 2016, primarily Coptic Orthodox.
+The World Christian Database, published in 2021 and produced by the Center for the Study of Global Christianity at the Gordon-Conwell Theological Seminary, estimated that were 8,798,000 Oriental Orthodox Christians in Egypt.

-There are also significant numbers in the diaspora outside Africa in countries such as the United States, Canada, Australia, France, and Germany.
+There are also significant numbers in the diaspora outside Africa in countries such as the United States (USA), Canada, Australia, France, and Germany.
 The exact number of Egyptian born Coptic Orthodox Christians in the diaspora is hard to determine and is roughly estimated to be close to 1 million.
+Estimates in 2013 put the total number of Egyptians in the USA, Canada, Australia, and Great Britain at 533,000.

 There are between 150,000 and 200,000 adherents in Sudan.